Pinafore/nlp-hw/dan/readme.md

 2. Write the data `vectorize()` funtion.
 3. Write DAN model initialization.
 4. Write model `forward()` function.
 5. Write the model training/testing function.
-We don't have unit test for this part, but it's necessary to get it correct to achieve reasonable performance.
+We don't have unit tests for this part, but it's necessary to get it correct to achieve reasonable performance.

 **Analysis**: (5 points)
-1. Report the accuracy on the test set.
-(You should easily get above 0.8 for category prediction.
-Answer prediction is trickier, but please report the things you tried.)
+1. Report the accuracy on the dev set.
 2. Look at the development set and give some examples and explain the possible reasons why these examples are predicted incorrectly.